dongdozizi/SimulatingRollerCoaster/README.md

 - **Triangles mode**: Press '3'

-- **Smooth mode**: Press '4'
+- **Smooth mode**: Press '4'.In this mode, you can perform the following actions:

-In the smooth mode:

-Press '+' to multiply the current "scale" by 2x
+ - Press '+' to multiply the current "scale" by 2x

-Press '-' to divide the current "scale" by 2x
+ - Press '-' to divide the current "scale" by 2x

-Press '9' to multiply the current "exponent" by 2x
+ - Press '9' to multiply the current "exponent" by 2x

-Press '0' to divide the current "exponent" by 2x
+ - Press '0' to divide the current "exponent" by 2x

 - **Rotate along the X and Y axes**: Press and hold the left mouse button, then move the mouse to rotate the heightfield along the X and Y axes.